Arinzeluke/Fioport/README.md

 - **TOOLS:**

    ![Excel](assets/image/Exce.jpg)       ![Tableau](assets/image/tableau.jpg)
 - **Purpose:** The purpose of analyzing this dataset is to understand the characteristics and behaviors of individuals in relation to bike purchases.
 It aims to identify patterns, trends, and insights that can inform marketing strategies, improve targeting, and enhance decision-making for businesses involved in selling bikes.

   - **Activities:** Check for missing values in each column and decide on an appropriate strategy.
 Identify and handle any duplicate entries.Verify the data types of each column and convert them if needed.
 Check for outliers in numerical columns and decide on appropriate actions (remove, transform, etc.).
 Address any inconsistencies or errors in categorical variables.Created age bracket (Age < 29= "Young people",30-49="Adult" and 50 and above= "Old people") and income bracket(10K-49k,50k-100k,101k-170k).
 Create visualizations tailored to answer specific business questions.
 Visualize the distribution of income, age, and other relevant variables.

   - **Skills Used in the Project:**
   1. Data cleaning skill with Excel [Download here ](https://github.com/Arinzeluke/Excel-for-Data-Analysis/blob/main/Excel%20Project%20Dataset.xlsx)
   2. Data analysis skill with Tableau
   3. Data visualization (dashboard) skill with Tableau [View Project](https://public.tableau.com/app/profile/arinze.luke.ozioko/viz/BikePurchaseSummary/Dashboard1?publish=yes)

-- **Observation and Recommendations:** I noticed that individuals with a commute distance of 0-1 mile tend to purchase bikes more than those with a commute distance of 10 miles or more.
+- **Observation and Recommendation:** I noticed that individuals with a commute distance of 0-1 mile tend to purchase bikes more than those with a commute distance of 10 miles or more.
 Adults are more likely to buy bikes than young people, especially those in professional and skilled manual occupations.
 People with incomes ranging from $50K to $100K purchase bikes more frequently than those with incomes between $101K and $170K.
 In terms of education, individuals with bachelor's degrees purchase bikes more often, followed by those with some college education.
 These observations are general trends, and further filtering can provide more detailed insights.
 I recommend ase on my observations

 ### Balaji Food Sales